mingruichen-python/ai_project/ai talking/README.md

 # Results
 The script successfully communicates with Groq’s LLaMA model, providing fast, low‑latency responses and maintaining a smooth interactive chat loop.

+(you can generate your own api at ‘https://console.groq.com’)